lherrera001/developer-website/CONTRIBUTING.md

 ## Style guide adherence

-In order to drive consistency in our documentation New Relic has provided a detailed [Style Guide](STYLE_GUIDE.md) for you to follow when making contributions.
+In order to drive consistency in our documentation Simplify has provided a detailed [Style Guide](STYLE_GUIDE.md) for you to follow when making contributions.
 Refer to this guide prior to contributing.
 When making documentation contributions follow these guidelines.

 ## Reusable components

-In order to drive simplicity and ease of use New Relic has provided a set of reusable components you can leverage when creating documentation.
+In order to drive simplicity and ease of use Simplify has provided a set of reusable components you can leverage when creating documentation.
 Refer to our [Component Guide](COMPONENT_GUIDE.md) for more information.

 ## Technical reference contribution guidelines

-Technical reference pages are detailed technical specifications of the New Relic One platform and it's components.
+Technical reference pages are detailed technical specifications of the Simplify One platform and it's components.

 ## Editing existing pages